 Climb some stairs in Varusha Quarter

 A maze of narrow cobbled streets and stairs, lined up with houses in National Revival Style, and almost no cars, Varusha Quarter is like an oasis of tranquility in the middle of the busy town.
 Almost no tourist sets a foot there, only the people who live there.
-Perhaps this is why the place if full of charm and a doze of nostalgia.
+Perhaps, this is why the place is full of charm and a certain dose of nostalgia.
 Just take your time and get lost in this village-like part of Veliko Tarnovo.

 Get a bird’s eye view of the city from the City Skywalk

-There are a few terraces on the main street from where you can enjoy a view over the Yantra River, the Horsemen Monument and the Gallery, but I’ve recently discovered this place and it offers a greater view.
-It’s a kind of a skywalk they’ve built in one tiny opening on the street betweet two buildings.
+There are a few terraces on the main street from where you can enjoy a view over the Yantra River, the Horsemen Monument and the Gallery, but I’ve recently discovered this place and it offers the best view.
+It’s a kind of a skywalk they’ve built in one tiny opening on the street between two buildings.
 If you’ve been to Veliko Tarnovo, you’ve probably passed by many times without noticing it.
 See the map above for the exact location of the skywalk.

 Forget about the calories at Amaretto Bakery & Cafe

 The best part about coming over and over again to a place is that you see how it changes.
 My last discovery from my last visit to Veliko Tarnovo is this lovely café.
 It’s quite different from the rest of the cafés in the city, a bit hipster looking, which is quite surprising for a traditional city like Veliko Tarnovo.
-You can go there for breakfast and try a traditional Bulgarian banichka.
-Just be warned – resisting all the sweets and cakes and cookies and tarts is impossible.
+You can go there for breakfast and try a traditional Bulgarian banichka (filo-type dough pastry with feta-type cheese).
+Just be warned – resisting all the sweets and cakes and cookies and pies is impossible.
 And the coffee they serve is to die for!
 Their fresh juices are also a nice surprise.
 I tried the water-melon one and it was full of taste and super refreshing.
 Oh, and their signature Amaretto chocolate cake is everything you need.

 Have a traditional dinner at the Tihiat Kut Tavern

-There are so many restaurants in the city, but if you want some traditional Bulgarian comfort food, served at an unpretentious and cozy place where you’ll get warm and affectionate attitude from the waters, then you have to visit Tihiat Kut.
-Translated into English the name of this restaurant means the Quiet Corner, and indeed the place is pretty quiet.
-Located at the small square where the iconic Gurko Street starts, this place is visited mostly only by locals.
+There are so many restaurants in the city, but if you want some traditional Bulgarian comfort food, served at an unpretentious and cozy place where you’ll get warm and affectionate attitude from the waiters, then you have to visit Tihiat Kut.
+Translated into English, the name of this restaurant means The Quiet Corner, and indeed the place is pretty quiet.
+Located at the small square, where the iconic Gurko Street starts, this place is visited mostly only by locals.
 I remember I was frequenting this place like 20 years ago, but then I started going to fancier restaurants, kind of forgetting all about it until I rediscovered it last summer.
 Oh, and they have a lovely summer garden, that feels as if you are siting at your backyard.

 Get a drink with a view at The Gallery